aukilabs/posemesh/docs/01-business-logic.md

 ### Rules

-- Created for a fixed $AUKI burn price.
+- Minted for a fixed $AUKI burn price.
 - Uniquely identified.
 - Ownership is transferable between Participants.
 - Requires at least 3 landmarks to define the coordinate system origin.